Top of the page

 If you're worried about how more activity might affect your health, have a checkup before you start.
 Follow any special advice your doctor gives you for getting a smart start.

-Enter W332 in the search box to learn more about "Learning About Physical Activity."
+Enter W332 in the search box to learn more about "Learning About Being Physically Active".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.